netdata/go.d.plugin/modules/mysql/README.md

-# mysql
+# MySQL monitoring with Netdata

 [`MySQL`](https://www.mysql.com/) is an open-source relational database management system.

-This module will monitor one or more `MySQL` servers depending on configuration.
+This module will monitor one or more `MySQL` servers, depending on your configuration.

 ## Requirements